Starting our back to homeschool year with a curriculum from Memoria Press allows us to homeschool with enriching, quality learning materials.

 There is also a homeschool community within the Memoria Press Forums.

-You can ask questions, and meet other homeschooling families who are using curriculum for Memoria Press.
+You can ask questions, and meet other homeschooling families who are using the curriculum by Memoria Press.

-We also regularly enjoy additional resources to help with skills creative writing, handwriting, and spelling.
+We also regularly enjoy additional resources to help with skills in creative writing, handwriting, and spelling.

 Shipping is quick and accurate as well.

 MP was originally founded by Cheryl Lowe and her son Brian in 1994.